 I understand being a parent.
 In fact, it's been one of the greatest adventures of my life.
-However, we aren't given a guide to navigate the changing world of children, especially those on the autism spectrum, or with any chronic illness.
-What I hear from parents most, in addition to my parenting experience, lead me to ask the docs:
+However, we aren't given a guide to navigating the changing world of children, especially those on the autism spectrum, or with any chronic illness.
+What I hear from parents most, in addition to my parenting experience, leads me to ask the docs:

 “What’s your number one go-to for constipation?

 Here's my answer to this question, as well as some of the expert advice by the autism recovery doctors in our Doctors Panel.

 Luminara Serdar, BS,